Lab: Lexing and Parsing

 2. Draw a new a state machine that merges the three separate machines into one.
 On any given run, the machine matches only a single token, not an entire range sequence.
 It should have three different accepting states.

 3. Translate your unified state machine into pseudocode for a lex function that returns a list of all valid tokens found in a string.
 Follow the approach we used in lecture for Settle.
-Assume that routines has(symbol), has_digit, capture, emit_token(type), and error have already been written.
+Assume that routines has(char), has_digit, capture, emit_token(type), and error have already been written.

 Submission